magicaussie/wledger/docs/feature-guide.md

 ### Dashboard

-The dashboard provides stats about your entire inventory and WLED controllers at a glance.
+The dashboard provides a high-level overview of your entire inventory and the status of your physical storage bins.

+* **Walls & Organization:** Organize your storage containers and controllers into logical **Walls**.
+This allows you to group parts by physical location (e.g., "Workbench Wall", "Garage Shelves") or logical category.
-* **Multiple Controllers:** Visualize the status of the parts in your inventory (Critical, Low, OK), organized per-bin & per-controller.
-There's no need to physically check your bins anymore!
+* **Visual Status Tracking:** Instantly see the status of parts in your inventory (Critical, Low, OK) visually represented per-bin and per-container.
-* **Stats:** View total part count, inventory value, and online controller status in one place.
+* **Inventory Stats:** View total unique part counts, total items in stock, total inventory value, and the online/offline status of all your WLED controllers at a glance.

 ---